 Weight loss can be difficult for many people, no matter how well they work on their diets and exercise.
-If this is the case, Dr. Shawn Stevenson and his team at Agave Surgical Specialists may be able to help.
-As bariatric surgeons that have performed hundreds of procedures to patients near Phoenix and Scottsdale, AZ, they specialize in Weight Loss Surgery procedures such as:
+If this is the case, our team at Agave Surgical Specialists may be able to help.
+As bariatric surgeons that have performed hundreds of procedures to patients in Chandler and Mesa, AZ, they specialize in Weight Loss Surgery procedures such as:

 Learn more below how the da Vinci platform can help you lose weight with minimal scarring and healing time.